galminyana/galminyana.github.io/Assignment02.md

 syscall
 ```
 #### Duplicate to Socket Descriptor
-Now is time to duplicate `stdin`, `stdout` and `stderr` to the sock_id.
+Now is time to duplicate `stdin`, `stdout` and `stderr` to the socket descriptor.
 This is done in the following code, pretty much the same as the previous assignment:
 ```asm
         ; duplicate sockets
         ; dup2 (new, old)